vmware-tanzu/tanzu-dev-portal/content/guides/spring-integration-lock/index.md

 ---
 date: '2021-10-22'
 lastmod: '2021-10-22'
-title: Working With the Spring Distributed Lock
+title: How To Implement a Spring Distributed Lock
 linkTitle: Working With the Spring Distributed Lock
-description: A simple demonstration of how to implement a Spring Distributed Lock with in your Spring application
+description: Run through a simple demonstration of how to implement a Spring Distributed Lock within your Spring application.
 patterns:
   - API
 tags: